hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Alltoallw.3.rst

 MPI_Alltoallw
 ~~~~~~~~~~~~~

-:ref:`MPI_Alltoallw`, :ref:`MPI_Ialltoallw` - All processes send data of different
+:ref:`MPI_Alltoallw`, :ref:`MPI_Ialltoallw`, :ref:`MPI_Alltoallw_init` - All processes
-types to, and receive data of different types from, all processes
+send data of different types to, and receive data of different types
+from, all processes

 SYNTAX
 ======